OlekKapera/spring-nexus-integration/README.md

 10. Then click `Finish`.
 You are now logged in.

 ## Configuring Nexus Docker repository

+Docker repository can be useful when we want to store and version Docker images in one place.

 1. Sign in to Nexus at `localhost:8081`.
 2. Go to `Create Repository` page by clicking the following buttons: